fttlov/JCAdvance_test/README.md

 //@131      - Accelerometer recalibration hotkey

-//@132      - Antideadzone and options to appiyng it and linearity to gyro
+//@132      - Antideadzone and options to applying it and linearity to gyro